ritaturk/xenko-docs/manual/getting-started/asset-creation.md

 # Asset creation

 An asset is a representation of an object of your game inside the editor, such as a model, a texture, or an animation.
-Creating and managing assets is an essential part of game creation.
+Assets are the building blocks of your game and therefore creating and managing assets is an essential part of game creation.

-In this section, you’ll learn how to create new [assets](xref:asset) for your game and how to edit them.
+This page will show you how to create new [assets](xref:asset) for your game and how to edit them.

 Xenko bundles its assets into packages.
 You can use a package to share assets along with your games.
 You can also add assets from external packages and integrate them easily with your game.